 Much of the equipment in the New Technologies Studio uses specialized software.
-All of the options we have provided here are open source and free for students, faculty, and staff to download.
+All of the options we have provided here are either open source and/or free for students, faculty, and staff to download.

 Carvey CNC Router